TV advertisements by country: Finland

-In Finland, there are two mainstream non-commercial networks run by the state-owned broadcasting company YLE, that run advertisements only on very infrequent occasions, such as important sport events.
+In Finland, there are three mainstream non-commercial networks run by the state-owned broadcasting company YLE, that run advertisements only on their own programs.
 The three main commercial networks MTV3, Sub (a subsidiary of MTV3), and Nelonen, all run their advertisements during breaks approximately every 15 minutes.
 Since digital TV has been introduced, the number of TV channels has expand, with YLE and the main broadcasters all adding new channels (including some subscription channels).
 Analogue broadcasts ceased in August 2007 and the nation's TV services are now exclusively digital.
 A typical break lasts about 4 minutes.
 The length of individual advertisements can vary from a few seconds (7, 10, and 15 are common), and they are currently rarely over one minute in length.
 Most advertisements of supranational companies are commonly dubbed from English language advertisements.
 Although Swedish is the other official language of Finland, the advertisements do not feature Swedish subtitles nor are any Swedish language advertisements shown with the infrequent exception of some political advertisements at the time of elections.

 France

-The Conseil supérieur de l'audiovisuel allows up to 9 minutes of advertising per hour on average in a day, and 12 minutes in an hour.
+The ARCOM allows up to 9 minutes of advertising per hour on average in a day, and 12 minutes in an hour.
 Private networks can only broadcast one commercial break if the show is less than an hour and two commercial breaks if the show is more than an hour.
 For public networks, advertising is allowed up to 6 minutes per hour on average, and forbidden after 8 pm.